Clasp technology to knot homology via the affine Grassmannian: The representation and tangle invariants

 Now $(\R)(\T_\omega^{2n})$ is supported in homological degrees $\le -2n$ by Proposition \ref{prop:2}.
-Since $(\T_1 \dots \T_n)(\T_{\omega}^\infty)$ is supported in non-positive degrees this means that (\ref{eq:13}) is supported in degrees $\le -2n$.
-Since $n$ above can be chosen arbitrarily this means that (\ref{eq:13}) is contractible and hence the map in (\ref{eq:12}) is an isomorphism. \end{proof}
+Since $(\T'_1 \dots \T'_n)(\P^- \I)$ is supported in homological degrees bounded above by some $B$ this means that (\ref{eq:13}) is supported in degrees $\le -2n+B$.
+Since we can choose $n$ arbitrarily this means that (\ref{eq:13}) is contractible and hence the map in (\ref{eq:12}) is an isomorphism. \end{proof}